Creating relational segment templates

 - Traveling in x class (Premium, Economy, etc.)

-To create a segment template, proceed as follows:
+To create a segment template, check the following:

 - Text input - Creates a free text field that accepts alphanumeric and special characters.